AJBrachoRodriguez/Postgres-API/README.md

 ### **Contributions**

 I would like to you to encourage to contribute in any form to the project through this public repository.

+### **Credits**

+I would like to thank all the members of my team.
+Besides, I want to thank the support given by the team of Datapath.

 ### **Licence**